MarianStelianCraciun/rotrust/README.md

 - **Direct pushes to the main branch are not allowed**
 - All changes must be made through pull requests
-- Pull requests require review before merging
+- Pull requests require specific approval before merging
+- **Only pull requests approved by the repository owner can be merged to main**

 To contribute: